 The Maritime Mobile Access and Retrieval System (MARS) is an online access and retrieval website containing information, such as ship or vessel name, call sign and MMSI, currently registered in ITU's maritime database system (ITU 2022).
-The data retrievable is based on information provided by the administrations of ITU member states.
-Using specific search criteria, users can retrieve operational information that has been notified to the ITU Radiocommunication Bureau.
-This information can prove useful for search and rescue activities.
+The retrievable data is based on information provided by the administrations of ITU member states.
+Using specific search criteria, users can access operational information that has been submitted to the ITU Radiocommunication Bureau, which can prove useful for search and rescue activities.

-Licences for ships or other vessels operating in the territorial waters of Trinidad and Tobago are granted by the Authority.
-The information in these licences and the information collected in licence applications will be used to generate the notifications required by ITU for maritime stations in Trinidad and Tobago to the MARS, on a periodic basis.
+The Authority issues licences for ships or other vessels operating in the territorial waters of Trinidad and Tobago.
+The information in these licences and the information collected in licence applications will be used to generate the notifications required by ITU for MARS of maritime stations in Trinidad and Tobago, on a periodic basis.
+The requisite fields include ship or vessel name, call sign, MMSI, owner name and phone contact.

-2. The notifications containing the information required by ITU for maritime stations in Trinidad and Tobago will be prepared by the Authority and submitted to the MARS on a periodic basis.
+2. The notifications containing the information required by ITU for maritime stations in Trinidad and Tobago will be prepared by the Authority and submitted to MARS on a periodic basis.